 This is especially true when traveling overseas.
-I don’t always have my mobile devices powered on, and often they are not connected to a data network.
+I don’t always use my cell phone internationally, and even if I do, it may not be connected to a data network.
 Other times I may not want to draw attention to myself and my fancy technology while I’m walking down the street.
-In these cases I’ve discovered that it’s easier to go old school, with an actual piece of paper!
+In these cases, I’ve discovered that it’s easier to go old school, with an actual piece of paper!

-Unfortunately, all those confirmation emails and travel planning documents tend be long and include a lot of information that you may not need.
+You know all those emails you get with your confirmation numbers for hotels, rental cars, etc. They are great and all, but who really wants to print all that and bring it with them?
+Plus, those emails tend be long and include a lot of information that you may not need on the spot for a quick reference.
 In fact, if you were to print all of that information out, you would probably be walking around with a small book in your pocket!

-This defeats the whole point of a “cheat sheet” because you would be fumbling around trying to find what you need.
+This defeats the whole point of having a quick reference document because you would be fumbling around with all those papers trying to find just the simple confirmation number!

 Items to Include on Your Travel Itinerary “Cheat Sheet”